william-hutchison/tidySpatialExperiment/README.md

     ## # ℹ 89 more rows
     ## # ℹ 1 more variable: pxl_row_in_fullres <int>

-However, our object is still a SpatialExperiment object.
+However, our data maintains its status as a SpatialExperiment object.
 Therefore, we have access to all SpatialExperiment functions.

 ``` r
 spe |>